jupyterhub/the-littlest-jupyterhub/docs/tutorials/jetstream.rst

    **Note**: These users will be added as UNIX users on the underlying Jetstream instance, too, and admin users will have ``sudo`` privileges.
+   (The user will be created the first time the user's server is started, e.g. upon first login.)

 Congratulations, you now have a multi user JupyterHub that you can add arbitrary users to!